magmastonealex/HDHomeWeb/README.md

 It pulls data from HTTP on the HDHomeRun, which provides much, much clearer video amongst heavy network traffic, especially compared to UDP or even RTP mode.

-Requires FFmpeg (with libfdk_aac for now), python2.
+Requires FFmpeg (with libfdk_aac for now), python2, hdhomerun_config somewhere in $PATH.

 Upcoming features include: